 - Brian Taber, Australian cricketer

-- Bernard Madoff, American businessman and financier
+- Bernard Madoff, American businessman, financier and convicted felon (d.
+2021)

 - Klaus Voormann, German artist, bass player, and producer